JakeISAC/ndl-server/README.md

 # Installation instructions

+For nice step by step check out the project Wiki.

 **Note**

 For some reason `PiCamera2` does not want to work in the virtual environment so it might be necessary to